The American Institute for Cognitive Therapy defines 6 of the 11 types of anxiety as follows:

 What We Expect From You as a Client

 To effectively treat anxiety disorder, we require a willingness to actively participate in treatment.
-As a patient, you will need to attend regularly, and regular attendance, and carry out self-help homework assignments.
+As a patient, you will need to attend regularly, and carry out self-help homework assignments.
 All of these factors combined can be very effective in healing your anxiety.